 (While you may not bring your laptop to an event, it’s still generally a good idea to encrypt your disk using your operating system’s native software, FileVault for Mac, or BitLocker on Windows.
 This is strongly advised for protecting your backups as well.)

-Fingerprints and passwords are treated quite differently by law enforcement.
+Many smartphones allow you to quickly unlock the device with a fingerprint or a scan of your face.
+Fingerprints and face and passwords are treated quite differently by law enforcement.
 Right now, the legal protections for information inside of your mind — such as your password — are much stronger than information on your body.
 Turn off your fingerprint scanner when covering protests.
 You can turn it back on later.

-iPhone users: Settings > Touch ID & Passcode
+iPhone users: Settings > Face / Touch ID & Passcode